 (1939) Dir.
 Allan Dwan

-In the midst of a red herring butler/handyman era of his career by this point in his career (not unlike Patton's Pais de Calais phase), Lugosi was usually allowed to nothing more evil than glower from the sidelines in a few cutaways and draw suspicion, but here not only he does that but he gets to thoroughly terrify Anita Louise with his coat (weirdly foreshadowing 1941's Invisible Ghost), and the camera lingers mightily whenever he's around, sensing a party.
-It's a lingering Bela takes advantage of in order to make this one of his best bits of butlering.
-Atwill relishes his chance to freak out about the impending stroke of midnight, and Anita Louise is as cute as ever, even with that unflattering war-era bob.
+Caught here in the midst of a red herring butler/handyman era of his career by this point in his career (not unlike Patton's Pais de Calais phase), Lugosi was usually relegated to an occasional enigmatic glower, but for The Gorilla he also gets to thoroughly terrify Anita Louise with his coat (weirdly foreshadowing 1941's Invisible Ghost), and the camera lingers mightily whenever he's around, sensing a party might break out around him at any moment.
+It's a lingering Bela takes advantage of in order to make this one of his best bits of butlering - happily making the most of lines like "what a pity," when Patsy announces one of the brothers have disappeared.
+Atwill also relishes his chance to freak out about the impending stroke of midnight, and Anita Louise is as cute as ever, even with that unflattering war-era bob, her mistrust of Bela (how dare she!?) and typically forgettable fiancee.

-Try to get the OOP Roan disc as it looks pretty great and has NABONGA! on side two.
-An old late night laugh favorite of mine when I taped it off Matinee at the Bijou - it's got Buster Krabbe being cockblocked by, I think, the same gorilla, in his attempt to woo castaway white goddess Julie London.
+Try to get the OOP Roan disc as it looks pretty great and has NABONGA! on side two --an old late night laugh favorite of mine when I taped it off Matinee at the Bijou - it's got Buster Krabbe being cockblocked by, I think, the same gorilla, in his attempt to woo castaway white goddess Julie London.
 Copious scenes of Buster rolling around in the direction of old Tarzan and Clyde Beatty stock footage has dated less well.
-Let's end imperialist aggression towards innocent crocs and lions footage... tomorrow!
+Let's end imperialist aggression towards innocent croc and lion footage... tomorrow!

 (1935) - Dir.
 Walter Forde

-***1/2The typical Bulldog Drummond movie is rather incessantly British, low on gun and knife violence (their censors don't mind blasphemy and saucy bits, but they faint at the sight of blood) and a sly reminder the Brit comic relief can be just as annoying and dated as our own, and are often marred by an annoying fiancee always at our Drummond to stop his adventures and settle down (is it the censor or the producer who thinks we want to see our hero enter the tea business with Uncle John, like the pouncey-flouncey colonel's daughter expects of Fairbanks in Gunga Din?)
+***1/2The typical Bulldog Drummond movie is rather incessantly British--low on gun and knife violence (their censors don't mind blasphemy and saucy bits, but fainted at the sight of blood), offering proof Brit comic relief can be just as annoying and dated as our own.
+They're also burdened by an annoying fiancee always whining at Drummond to stop his adventures and settle down, as if anyone wants to see our hero enter the tea business with Uncle John, like the pouncey-flouncey colonel's daughter expects of Fairbanks in Gunga Din.
+It's the kind of buzzkillery that makes marriage associated with tedium and makes one long for Nora Charles.

-Luckily Fay Wray--seldom sexier--is light years beyond such trite familial nonsense and Bulldog himself isn't even in the film, instead there's the Leno-chinned Jack Hulburt who dares to pose as his wounded friend and help her to rescue (a common thread in the Drummond movies) her kidnapped, tortured father.
-Thanks to her and the great London fog-enshrouded streets and sewer tunnels and deft pacing (it all takes place in one wild night) and robust British 'chin-into-the-wind' danger-facing this an edge-of-your seat but hilarious thriller all the way. '
+Luckily Fay Wray--seldom sexier--is light years beyond such trite familial nonsense and Bulldog himself isn't even in the film, instead there's the Leno-chinned Jack Hulburt, who dares to pose as his wounded friend and help her to rescue (a common thread in the Drummond movies) her kidnapped, tortured father.
+Thanks to the mighty Wray, and the atmospheric photography (lots of fog-enshrouded streets and tunnels), deft pacing (it all takes place in one wild night), and robust British 'chin-into-the-wind' stalwartness, this an edge-of-your seat but hilarious thriller all the way.

-Ralph Richardson is the florid villain (he played Drummond in an earlier very atypical entry that weirdly advocated quasi-fascism).
-There are trap doors and secret panels and an extended chase climax racing down the winding stairs of a closed Metro station, leading up into a dark elaborately statue and relic-filled British Museum (top)--allowing for much sneaking and relic smashing and boomerang tossing--and then onto an out of control speeding train finale (mind the gap!)
+Ralph Richardson really lets loose as the florid villain (he played Drummond in an earlier very atypical entry that weirdly advocated quasi-fascism).
+His sewer lair includes trap doors and secret panels and there's an extended chase climax racing down the winding stairs of a closed Metro station, leading up into a dark elaborately statue and relic-filled British Museum (top)--allowing for much sneaking and relic smashing and boomerang tossing--and then onto an out of control speeding train finale.
 There was a gorgeous version up on Netflix streaming for awhile.
 Now... who knows?
-Nothing lasts forever, except Britannia... so may as well hail the shit out of it.
+Nothing lasts forever --except Britannia, so we may as well hail the shit out of it.

 "What does physical eroticism signify if not a violation of the very being of its practitioners? — a violation bordering on death, bordering on murder?" - Batailles, Eroticism